dallasbgray/CR-10-bootloader-and-firmware/README.md

 This is ONLY for the CR-10 3D printer!
 The general process applies to most 3D printers but any specific firmware, AVRISP setup, flashing method, etc, is device specific!
 The instructions are for Windows 10, although it's probably easier on a Mac/Linux due to drivers being built in for the boards.

->Note: I ***strongly advise against*** using the firmware I have uploaded here and instead suggest you go to [Marlin's website](https://marlinfw.org/meta/download/ "Marlin Firmware") in order get the latest firmware.
+>Note: I ***STRONGLY ADVISE AGAINST*** using the firmware I have uploaded here and instead suggest you go to [Marlin's website](https://marlinfw.org/meta/download/ "Marlin Firmware") in order get the latest firmware.
 I modified the firmware above to **remove several features** in order to fit it on the 8-bit board, and this is just me saving my last known good config.

 ---